bmclabs/whitepaper/docs/battle-arena.md

 The 5% platform fee collected from all betting transactions in the Battle Arena is redistributed as follows:

-- 2% to existing Royal Syndicate NFT holders
+- 2% to existing Royal Syndicate NFT holders (beginning after the NFT mint in Q2 2025)
 - 3% to platform growth & operations (including development, infrastructure, and team)

 This fee structure ensures sustainable development while rewarding Royal Syndicate NFT holders with passive income from platform activity.